 Thousands of people decided to take action with Madefor throughout the Month of May, joining us for our free 21-day Mental Health Text Challenge!
 We didn’t want anyone to miss out, so we’re giving you the resources right here, so you can take action with Madefor any time that’s convenient for you!
 (This is Week 2 of Madefor’s Mental Health Challenge.
 If you’re just finding this, we’re glad you’re here!
 Make sure to check out the Week 1 Challenges, to get the full benefit of the Challenge.)

 So, if you’re new to the Madefor Program, you may be wondering why we are encouraging you to engage in these small actions each day.
 It's changing your brain for the better!
 Changing your brain is like driving a car.
-Learn more by watching this short video from Dr. Andrew Huberman, our Lead Advisor and Neuroscientist as we head into Week #2 of the Madefor Challenge.
+Learn more by watching this short video from our Team as we head into Week #2 of the Madefor Challenge.

 Day 8: Learn about Active Listening